 "Our City,” an excerpt of Angels of Detroit at LitHub.

 Space cocktails concocted for the Graywolf Test Kitchen.
 Best enjoyed at low gravities.

 A short piece at Narrative about an accidental family outing along the infamous Tail of the Dragon.

 "The Bridge,” a short story serialized at Five Chapters.

 My essay on political aversion and how it influenced the writing of The Boiling Season, at The Millions.

-CHRISTOPHER HEBERT is the author of the novels Angels of Detroit (Bloomsbury, 2016) and The Boiling Season (HarperCollins, 2012), winner of the 2013 Friends of American Writers award.
+CHRISTOPHER HEBERT is the author of the novels Angels of Detroit (Bloomsbury, 2016) and The Boiling Season (HarperCollins, 2012).
 He is also co-editor of Stories of Nation: Fictions, Politics, and the American Experience (UT Press, 2017).
-His short fiction and nonfiction have appeared in such publications as FiveChapters, Cimarron Review, Narrative, Interview, and the Millions.
+His short fiction and nonfiction have appeared in such publications as the Guardian, Narrative, Interview, and the Millions.
 He is a graduate of the University of Michigan and is a former senior editor for the University of Michigan Press.
-Currently he lives in Knoxville, TN, where he is Assistant Professor of English at the University of Tennessee
+Currently he lives in Knoxville, TN, where he is Assistant Professor of English at the University of Tennessee.